Finding & Working with Contractors | 18 views |

 Should I visit a contractor's previous job sites?

-Yes, visiting a contractor's previous job sites is one of the most valuable steps you can take when hiring in Ottawa - and any reputable contractor should be happy to arrange this.
+Yes, visiting a contractor's previous job sites is one of the most valuable steps you can take when hiring in Ottawa - it gives you firsthand insight into their work quality, professionalism, and how projects actually turn out.

 What to Look for During Site Visits